 If the article ever makes it to a vote -- and if it is approved later -- the new district will be known as the Windham Central Education District, and it would consolidate seven school boards under one 11-member board that would oversee education for pre-k through 12th grade in all five towns.

 The committee's initial recommendations, which had been released in a warning to voters, were approved by the state education board, but the Vermont Secretary of Education asked the board to reconsider Article 12, which deals with voting methods.
 Article 12 outlined a voting method in which each of the board members got a vote and, if needed, each of the towns could pass a vote as well.
-It was up to the board to develop procedures for determining town votes when there is more than one representative from a town, the result of a tie vote and any other procedure needed to implement the two-vote method.
-Under Article 12, unless both votes are affirmative, the motion would fail.

 However, the Attorney General's Office recommended the article be changed to make it a single, super-majority vote.